Sep 10, 2019

-Equally important, Harris added, is the need to decrease the stigma around postpartum depression so that women feel safe to say, “I need help.”
+Equally important, Harris added, is the need to decrease the stigma around postpartum depression so that new parents feel safe to say, “I need help.”

 The discussions, Ruehli said, should start during pregnancy because sometimes, those “baby blues” can begin even before the baby arrives.

-Connecting women and physicians to the right resources is key, experts say.
+Connecting parents and physicians to the right resources is key, experts say.

-The Postpartum Health Alliance and other similar groups connects parents and clinicians with therapists who specialize in women’s issues, said Maria Hester, a marriage and family therapist who volunteers with the alliance.
+The Postpartum Health Alliance and other similar groups connects parents and clinicians with therapists, said Maria Hester, a marriage and family therapist who volunteers with the alliance.